 First things first: what is an HSA?

-An HSA (health savings account) is an easy and smart way to pay for qualified medical expenses for you and your dependents.
-With its tax-advantages, easy access to savings, and future growth potential it’s an effective savings vehicle that provides benefits today and in the future.
-Both employers and employees can contribute to the FDIC-insured account and contributions are tax-free, meaning you’ll lower your taxable income.
-In fact, it’s tax savings trifecta: contributions are pre-tax or tax-deductible, interest and investment earnings are tax-free, and distributions for qualified medical expenses are tax-free as well.
+An HSA (health savings account) is a savvy and hassle-free way to cover the cost of qualified medical expenses for both you and your dependents.
+With its tax benefits, easy accessibility to savings, and potential for future growth, it is an excellent savings tool that offers benefits today and tomorrow.
+Contributions to an FDIC-insured HSA account can be made by employers and employees alike, and they are tax-free, which means you can reduce your taxable income.
+In fact, it's a tax-saving triple threat: contributions are either pre-tax or tax-deductible, interest and investment earnings are tax-free, and distributions for qualified medical expenses are tax-free as well.

 And also worth noting: